mbernico/mb_photography/_portfolio/Beth.md

 ---

 Beth is a confident and almost fearless woman that I recently had the opportunity to shoot.
 This shoot was really fun for me because Beth gave me the artistic freedom to really play with light and shadow.
-She loved the results, and I think you will to.
+She loved the results, and I think you will too.

 {% include gallery caption="" %}